 Why This Website Was Developed

 This site was developed specifically for investors who have read this book and want to use its strategy to build wealth during market up trends and protect their principal during down markets.
 If you happened to arrive at this website from another source, that is terrific.
 Now you have an opportunity to learn about a better way of investing than continuing with the unsuccessful buy-and-hold approach.
-Make sure to review the FAQs before going to the weekly blog postings to make sure that you understand how the strategy works, as well as how to easily obtain the market indicators, and to review the back-tested results.
+Make sure to review the FAQs before going to the weekly blog postings to make sure that you understand how the strategy works, as well as how to easily obtain the market indicators on the blog, and to review the back-tested results.

 If you haven’t purchased the book yet and would like to benefit from this website, I suggest that you just click on the top tab on the right (Buy It) and get going.
 This book is available not only in hardcopy, but also in the Nook and Kindle editions, so you have no excuse not to buy it.
 The Kindle edition can also be purchased for a laptop or desktop PC, not just the handheld device, by first downloading the free PC software from Amazon.
 When you download the book, it will be available in seconds for the nominal price of $9.99.